omartdh/README-Generator/First_README.md

 # README Generator

     ## Description:
-        In ths project I created an app that let users generate a profisional README file for their project
+        In this project I created an app that let users generate a profisional README file for their project

     ## Usage:
         To easily generate a README file.